TanishkaMarrott/Integrating-AWS-IAM-Access-Analyzer-in-a-CI-CD-Pipeline/README.md

 ## What are the Core Components here?
- Certainly, here's the paragraph with the subheadings modified as requested:

 - _<ins>CodeCommit</ins>_:- </br>
  This actually enables us to store our source code in **secure, private Git-based Repos.** </br> It's **a starting point of my pipeline**, each time a commit or a modification is made to the Source Code, it <ins>acts as a trigger, for subsequent steps in the pipeline.</ins>